chelsdg79/dental-clinic-template/README.md

 ## 4. How to Customize

-Edit files directly in your code editor or via GitHub's web editor (click any file → pencil icon).
+No coding software needed.
+You can edit everything directly on GitHub in your browser.
+Just click any file → click the pencil icon → make your changes → click Save.

 ### 4.1 Where to Change Clinic Name